Why is it called a dense bean salad? Find Out Now

 • Cilantro and lime juice dressing

-• Optional: Avocado and queso fresco
+• Optional: Avocado and Quest fresco

 This salad is frequently served with tortilla chips or alongside grilled meats, making it a perfect summer barbecue side dish.